 Twilight Zone Tower of Terror Ride Review

 If there were one solitary, iconic structure representing Disney’s Hollywood Studios, The Twilight Zone Tower of Terror is probably it.
-It genuinely towers in the distance and can be seen from Walt Disney World’s skyline from many different viewpoints.
+It genuinely towers in the distance and can be seen from Walt Disney World’s skyline at many different viewpoints.